Azure/azure-sdk/docs/java/design.md

 For methods that combine multiple requests into a single call:

-{% include requirement/MUSTNOT %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.
+{% include requirement/MUSTNOT id="java-response-headers" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.

-{% include requirement/MUST %} provide enough information in failure cases for an application to take appropriate corrective action.
+{% include requirement/MUST id="java-response-errors" %} provide enough information in failure cases for an application to take appropriate corrective action.

-{% include requirement/SHOULDNOT %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
+{% include requirement/SHOULDNOT id="java-response-no-reserved-words" %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
 Avoid reserved words in other supported languages.

 ## Pagination

 Azure client libraries eschew low-level pagination APIs in favor of high-level abstractions that  implement per-item iterators.
 High-level APIs are easy for developers to use for the majority of use cases but can be more confusing when finer-grained control is required (for example,  over-quota/throttling) and debugging when things go wrong.
 Other guidelines in this document work to mitigate this limitation, for example by providing robust logging, tracing, and pipeline  customization options.

-{% include requirement/MUST %} return `Stream<T>` for synchronous APIs that expose paginated collections (although exceptions can be requested for `Iterable<T>`, where more appropriate).
+{% include requirement/MUST id="java-pagination-streaming" %} return `Stream<T>` for synchronous APIs that expose paginated collections (although exceptions can be requested for `Iterable<T>`, where more appropriate).
 Users won't receive any paging information.

 For example, the configuration service sync client offers the following API: